BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### Debugging with GDB and Qt Creator

 Debuggers are particularly useful for tracking down segfaults and for tracing through the logic of your programs.
-In order to use the GNU debugger (GDB) with the swarmathon competition add the following line to the CMakelist.txt file for the project you want to debug.
+In order to use the GNU debugger (GDB) with the swarmathon competition add the following line to the CMakelists.txt file for the project you want to debug.

 ```set(CMAKE_BUILD_TYPE Debug)```